mys1024/worker-fn/README.md

 threads, making it easy to call the functions defined in workers.

-`worker-fn` allows you to create **proxy functions** in the main thread that call the corresponding **worker functions** defined in Worker threads through message events.
-Proxy functions have the same function signatures as the corresponding worker functions (except that the return values of proxy functions will be wrapped in Promises).
+`worker-fn` allows you to create **proxy functions** in the main thread that call corresponding **worker functions** defined in worker threads by sending messages.
+These proxy functions maintain the same function signatures as the corresponding worker functions (except that the return values of the proxy functions are wrapped in Promises).

 ![concepts](./docs/concepts.png)